hackfestca/hfscoreboard/README.rst

  * A web presentation server at 172.28.0.12, resolving to scoreboard.hf
  * A web application server at 172.28.0.11, resolving to web.hf
- * A database server at 172.28.0.10, resolving to db.hf.
+ * A database server at 172.28.0.10, resolving to db.hf
- * Admins are in 192.168.1.0/24.
+ * Admins are in 192.168.1.0/24

 You can change DNS names and IPs at your will.

 1. Install three(3) VMs on latest version of [OpenBSD][openbsd].
 Default config with no GUI will do.
 Increase the `var` partition if you plan to have a lot of logs (a lot of players?, bruteforce?, lot of binaries to download, etc.).

 _It will work with another OS as long as you are resourceful :)_

 2. Create a low privilege user on all VMs.
 Let's call it sb.